Tarski's axioms: Discussion

-Gupta (1965) proved the above axioms independent, Pasch and Reflexivity of Congruence excepted.
+Gupta (1965) proved the Tarski's axioms independent, excepting Pasch and reflexivity of congruence.

-Negating the Axiom of Euclid yields hyperbolic geometry, while eliminating it outright yields absolute geometry.
+Negating the axiom of Euclid yields hyperbolic geometry, while eliminating it outright yields absolute geometry.
 Full (as opposed to elementary) Euclidean geometry requires giving up a first order axiomatization: replace φ(x) and ψ(y) in the axiom schema of Continuity with x ∈ A and y ∈ B, where A and B are universally quantified variables ranging over sets of points.